-Status Mes- sages Description Awaiting pos- An approximate position is required to complete coarse alignment.
-Initialisation will comition via GNSS mence as soon as the position is available.
-If GNSS positioning is not available, provide or manual ini- the position details manually on the 9.1.3.8 Manual Initialisation page.

-Status Mes- sages Description tialisation Initialising, please wait With the position known, the process of determining the coarse heading alignment has commenced.
+Status Mes- sages Description Awaiting position via GNSS or manual initialisation An approximate position is required to complete coarse alignment.
+Initialisation will commence as soon as the position is available.
+If GNSS positioning is not available, provide the position details manually on the 9.1.3.8 Manual Initialisation page.
+Initialising, please wait With the position known, the process of determining the coarse heading alignment has commenced.
 This process will take 2 minutes, unless it is restarted due to excessive motion or a significant change in latitude.
-Alignment ini- tialised via altern- ate source Coarse alignment is not required as heading has been initialised via an alternate source, such as dual antenna , velocity or external input .
+Alignment initialised via alternate source Coarse alignment is not required as heading has been initialised via an alternate source, such as dual antenna , velocity or external input .
 If heading is available from one of these sources, coarse alignment is not required.
-Heading coarse alignment com- plete The system has successfully determined an approximate heading.
+Heading coarse alignment complete The system has successfully determined an approximate heading.